pmorissette/bt/docs/source/intro.rst

 Let's create a simple strategy.
 We will create a monthly rebalanced, long-only strategy where we place equal weights on each asset in our universe of assets.

 First, we will download some data.
-By default, :func:`bt.get <bt.get>` downloads the Adjusted Close from Yahoo!
+By default, :func:`bt.get (alias for ffn.get) <ffn.data.get>` downloads the Adjusted Close from Yahoo!
 Finance.
 We will download some data starting on January 1, 2010 for the purposes of this demo.

 .. code:: python